ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part2/_index.md

 minutes_to_complete: 30

-who_is_this_for: This learning path is dedicated developers interested in learning how to create and run a Docker container in Microsoft Azure using Azure Container Instances.
+who_is_this_for: This is an introductory topic for developers interested in learning how to create and run a Docker container in Microsoft Azure using Azure Container Instances.

-This learning path is the third part of the series: From IoT to the Cloud.

 learning_objectives:
     - Create Azure Container Instances.